abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 ![](developersummit.jpg)

-We are thrilled to announce that the co-founder of [Volosoft](https://volosoft.com/) and Lead Developer of the ABP Framework, Halil Ibrahim Kalkan will give a speech about "Building a Kubernetes Integrated Local Development Environment" in the [DevNot's Developer Summit 2023 event](https://summit.devnot.com/) on the 7th of October.
+We are thrilled to announce that the co-founder of [Volosoft](https://volosoft.com/) and Lead Developer of the ABP Framework, Halil Ibrahim Kalkan will give a speech about "Building a Kubernetes Integrated Local Development Environment" in the [Developer Summit 2023 event](https://summit.devnot.com/) on the 7th of October.

 ### New ABP Community Posts